-Dr Schrader says we can still see this cultural thread today in the backlash against those arguing for the intensification of Auckland.
+We can still see this cultural thread today in the backlash against those arguing for the intensification of Auckland, Dr Schrader says.

 “For 150 years people have wanted to live in the city and the country at the same time.”

 Dr Schrader says that, personally, he has always had a stronger affinity with the city than the country.
-While studying history at university, he was struck by how much the mythology of colonials coming to New Zealand and settling the land was over-emphasised.
+While studying history at university, he was struck by what he thought was an over-emphasis on the mythology of colonials coming to New Zealand and settling the land.

 After some digging he discovered that since his first ancestor arrived in 1862, his family had always lived in urban areas and had an urban sensibility.